JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_1.md

 **DOWN**

 - 1\.
 Joshua's Greek name is (5)
 - 2\.
-Then Joshus was borm the Hebrews were ruled by the ...
+Then Joshua was born the Hebrews were ruled by the ...
 (6)
 - 3\.
 Mary and Joseph had a table made out of ...
 (5)
 - 4\.
 Mary's cousin 's name was...
 (9)
 - 5\.
 Joshua's first sister was called ....
 (6)